Jo Mersa Marley

-Joseph "Jo Mersa" Marley (March 12, 1991 – December 27, 2022) was a Jamaican reggae artist.
-He was a son of Stephen Marley and grandson of reggae musician Bob Marley.
+Joseph "Jo Mersa" Marley (March 12, 1991 – December 26, 2022) was a Jamaican reggae singer.
+He is a son of Stephen Marley and Kerry-Ann Smith.
+Also, the Grandson of reggae musician Bob Marley.

 Career

 Marley debuted in 2014 releasing, through iTunes and Spotify, an EP "Comfortable".
 He also appeared on a Grammy-winning album Strictly Roots by Morgan Heritage.

 Personal life

 Marley spent his early years in Jamaica, where he attended Saints Peter and Paul Preparatory School, before moving to Florida to attend Miami Palmetto Senior High School and Miami Dade College (where he studied studio engineering).

-On December 27, 2022, Marley died in Miami-Dade County, Florida.
+On December 27, 2022, Marley died in Miami-Dade County, Florida, of acute asthma exacerbration.